Analytical Solutions of Open String Field Theory: Marginal deformations

 It can be seen that the expression~(\ref{La_n}) indeed obeys this equation and is therefore a solution.

-Many more solutions exist with the form of the ansatz suggested.
+Many more solutions exist with the form of the suggested ansatz.
 All of them are supposedly gauge equivalent, so one may ignore this degeneracy and choose to work with the simple expression~(\ref{La_n}).
 This will not be good enough, though, when one wants to impose the reality condition on string fields~(\ref{RealPsi}).
 The reality condition states that the string field $\Psi$ is real with respect to the involution defined by composing hermitian and BPZ conjugations.
 This will be the case if $\La$ is pure imaginary.
 For our ansatz the conjugation is equivalent to inverting the orientation of the strip (while retaining the formal Grassmann ordering) and complex conjugating coefficients.
 The inversion of orientation implies also a minus sign for every derivative present in the expression.
-The first order term~(\ref{Lambda1}) is imaginary as it should, due to the $i$ in the definition there.
-The higher order terms on the other hand carry no definite symmetry property and so fail to be real or imaginary.
+The first order term~(\ref{Lambda1}) is imaginary by construction.
+The higher order terms, on the other hand, carry no definite symmetry property and so fail to be real or imaginary\footnote{The condition of being imaginary should be applied to the $\La$ of the ``canonical scheme''~(\ref{PureGauge}), while here we use the left scheme.
+Transforming to the correct scheme does not introduce any concrete symmetry properties to $\La$.}.

-We can trace the origin of lack of symmetry to the fact that we are using the left-scheme~(\ref{LeftScheme}).
+We can trace the origin of the lack of symmetry to the fact that we chose a solution that takes a simple form in the left-scheme~(\ref{LeftScheme}).
 This scheme is very easy to use.
 In particular it was easy to write a closed form expression for the $x_0$-independent condition~(\ref{LeftDE}).
 Another simple scheme is the right scheme, which is the ``mirror image'' of the left scheme.
 In this scheme the solution is represented as